Preston weather forecast: This is when rain is set to hit Preston

 What will the weather be like this evening and tonight in Preston?

-This evening will be cloudy, with rain hitting from 10pm onward.
-Temperatures will begin to dip as the evening progresses.
+This evening will be continue to be cloudy, with temperatures beginning to dip after 7pm, becoming chillier as the evening progresses.
+Light rain is forecast for 8pm tonight.

 What will the weather be like tomorrow in Preston?